xaur/writings/posts/201911xx-marketing-strategies.md

 Talk about what's going on with traditional money\*.
 Why do prices keep going up regardless of all our technological progress?
 Talk about the financial crisis of 2008.
 Talk about the new QE round from the ECB (is it 4th?) and not-QE4-stay-calm from the Fed.
 Tell that most people work hard to get that cash while some entities get it for free and that it will never stop without a good stimulus.
 Tell people to look at paper bills and plastic cards they use _every day_, and for the first time _think_ where they come from, who creates it and for how long this can go on until the next major "oops".
 Remind when and why Bitcoin launched and what did it have in its first block.

-When the person begins to appreciate the ideas behind cryptocurrencies, a fair next question is why not just use a more established one?
+When the person begins to appreciate the ideas behind decentralized money, a fair next question is why not just use a more established currency?
 And then our job is to show the difference.
 The tagline helps here - we can tell how Decred is more secure, adaptable and sustainable in contrast with other systems.

 My personal favorite killer feature is governance but I don't like the word and it is a challenge to show how awesome it is.
-In Decred you _directly_ approve what happens to _your_ money because you are the one risking your wealth using it\*.
-I can't overstate how simple but mind blowing it is.
+In Decred you can _directly_ approve what happens to _your_ money because you are the one risking your wealth using it\*.
+I can't overstate how simple but mind-blowing it is.
 I know there is voter apathy all over the world, but in Decred your vote counts for real.
 Pure PoW systems made huge leap from fiat but as a holder you still have to rely on third parties making good decisions for you.
 Ironically, crypto was made to remove this trust.
 Decred, arguably for the first time, gives us a chance to have money that serves _us_\* without security compromises of pure PoS systems.

 Because I believe Decred's nearest [major goal](https://www.reddit.com/r/decred/comments/dgck7e/what_is_decreds_end_goal/) is delivering us sound money, I would not _pitch_ it as "DAO" or anything too distant from sound money.
 When you set the goal to land on the Moon, you get all kinds of amazing inventions and breakthroughs along the way, but your goal is the Moon.